Liturgy Prayer Ritual

 The LRP workshops are designed for religious education coordinators, teachers, liturgists, art educators, and students in Catholic schools.
-Each workshop is hands-on ... come prepared to share, engage, create, explore, design and be immersed in the creative process!
+As well as exploring the elements of liturgy, the workshops will be hands-on.
 These presentations will give you the tools to animate scripture, prayer and liturgy by connecting everyday faith with everyday life in the classroom, staffroom and assembly/retreat space!
 We will weave music, song, ritual, multimedia, story, discussion and joy into each workshop.

 Glory in the Cross